TIVEAA/Data-Engineering-Code-Challenge/README.md

 The project includes a GitHub Actions workflow for continuous integration.
 The workflow is defined in .github/workflows/ci.yml.

 ## Documentation
-Detailed documentation for each module can be found in the docs/README.md file.
+Detailed documentation for each module can be found in the paths: src/README.md, config/README.md and tests/README.md.